Counterfactual Learning of Stochastic Policies with Continuous Actions: Modeling of Continous Action Policies

-Then, we consider a logged dataset $(x_i, a_i, y_i)_{i = 1, \ldots, n}$, where we assume $(x_i, a_i, y_i) \sim \mathcal P_{\pi_0}$ i.i.d.~for a given stochastic logging policy $\pi_0$, and we assume the propensities $\pi_{0,i} := \pi_0(a_i | x_i)$ to be known.
-In the continuous action case, we assume that the probability distributions admit densities and thus propensities denote the density function of $\pi_0$ evaluated on the actions given a context.
-The expected loss or risk of a policy~$\pi$ is then given by

-For the logged bandit, the task is to determine a policy~$\hat \pi$ in a set of \textit{stochastic} policies $\Pi$ with small risk.
-Note that this definition may also include deterministic policies by allowing Dirac measures, unless $\Pi$ includes a specific constraint {\it e.g.}, minimum variance, which may be desirable in order to gather data for future offline experiments.
+For the logged bandit problem, the environment provides an offline \textit{logged} dataset $(x_i, a_i, y_i)_{i = 1, \ldots, n}$, where we assume $(x_i, a_i, y_i) \sim \mathcal P_{\pi_0}$ i.i.d.~for a given stochastic \textit{logging}\footnote{The terminology associated to "logged" data and "logging" policy from \citet{swaminathan2012} is often referred to as trajectory data and behavior policy in the importance sampling literature \citep{mcbook}} policy $\pi_0$, and we assume the \textit{propensities} $\pi_{0,i} := \pi_0(a_i | x_i)$ to be known.\footnote{In the continuous action case, we assume that the probability distributions admit densities and thus propensities denote the density function of $\pi_0$ evaluated on the actions given a context.} Then, the task lies in using the logged data to determine a policy~$\hat \pi$ in a set of \textit{stochastic} policies $\Pi$ with small risk.\footnote{Note that this definition may also include deterministic policies by allowing Dirac measures, unless $\Pi$ includes a specific constraint {\it e.g.}, minimum variance, which may be desirable in order to gather data for future offline experiments.} Unlike reinforcement learning problems, where data can be gathered iteratively, here the data is collected at once using $\pi_0$.
+As a result, the quality of a new policy $\hat{\pi}$ can only be assessed counterfactually: ``How would $\hat{\pi}$ have performed if it had been used during data collection?''

-In our setting, the expectation in \eqref{eq:truerisk} cannot be computed directly for any~$\pi$, as the available interaction data comes from a different distribution $\mathcal P_{\pi_0}$.
-Yet, multiple empirical estimators of the risk hereafter allow to derive an empirical optimal policy that is found by solving
+To minimize $L$, we typically have access to an empirical estimator $\hat{L}$ allowing to perform counterfactual reasoning and solve the following regularized problem: